yerf123/course-RH/book/duckietown-robotics-development/04_advanced/03_logs/00_logs.md

 # Working with logs {#ros-logs status=ready}

 Robotics is innately married to hardware.
 However, when we develop and test our robots' software, it is often the case that we don't want to have to waste time to test on hardware after every small change.
-With bigger and more powerful robots, it might be the case that a softwre can result in a robot actuation that breaks it or even endanger human life!
+With bigger and more powerful robots, it might be the case that a software can result in a robot actuation that breaks it or even endanger human life!
 But if one can evaluate how a robot or a piece of code would behave before deploying on the actual platform then quite some headaches can be prevented.
 That is why working in simulation and from logs is so important in robotics.
 In this section you will learn how to work with logs in ROS.

 <div class='requirements' markdown='1'>